Leonard, Clippers dominate Spurs for 3rd straight victory

+SAN ANTONIO (AP) — Los Angeles Clippers star Kawhi Leonard gave Spurs fans little to boo about in his return to San Antonio.

-SAN ANTONIO (AP) — Kawhi Leonard had 25 points and the Los Angeles Clippers never trailed in beating the San Antonio Spurs 134-101 on Wednesday night.
+Leonard had 25 points and the Los Angeles Clippers never trailed in beating the San Antonio Spurs 134-101 on Wednesday night.

+Leonard was booed during pregame introductions and subsequently each time he touched the ball.
+The jeers were not as loud as his three previous visits to the AT&T Center and waned as the game progressed as the Spurs gave their fans little to root for and Leonard’s near-perfect outing gave them little to jeer about.

+“I doubt it,” Clippers coach Tyronn Lue said.
+“I think every game is the same to him.”

 Marcus Morris added 20 points, Paul George had 17 points, and Lou Williams 16.